-Hutto, a charming Central Texas city that prides itself on preserving its history while forging ahead to the future, will soon be home to The Co-Op District, a dynamic 35-acre business, retail, entertainment and residential destination located on what is known as The Gin property.
+Hutto, a charming Central Texas city that prides itself on preserving its history while forging ahead to the future, is now home to The Co-Op District, a dynamic 35-acre business, retail, entertainment, and residential destination on what is known as The Gin property.

-The mixed-use, walkable Hutto Co-Op District development, which already serves as home to the new Hutto City Hall and City Library, will be a community gathering destination with a wide range of activities and offerings for all ages, including high-density residential, retail, entertainment, restaurants, an active town green, and a civic center.
+The mixed-use, walkable Hutto Co-Op District development, is a community gathering destination with a wide range of activities and offerings for all ages, including high-density residential, retail, entertainment, restaurants, a vibrant town green, and a civic center.

-While many of the grain structures were sold off by the city over the years, the few remaining on site form an integral part of the new Hutto Co-Op District master plan.
+While many of the grain structures were sold for reuse, the few remaining on-site form an integral part of the new Hutto Co-Op District master plan.